 -

-Translation pages do not display correctly in the News web part and the Highlighted content web parts
+Translation pages don't display correctly in the News web part and the Highlighted content web parts

 -